franzbu/EnhancedSpaces.spoon/README.md

 <img src='https://github.com/franzbu/EnhancedSpaces.spoon/blob/main/doc/overview_frame.jpg' width=500 />

-mSpace Control shows a preview of all or a selection of your mSpaces.
+mSpace Control shows a preview of all or a selection of your mSpaces and enables you to switch between them by cycle through them or clicking on them.
 To enable mSpace Control, add the following lines to your `init.lua`:

 ``` lua
   -- mSpace Control